-2014/15 2015/16 2016/17 2017/18
+2015/16 2016/17 2017/18 2018/19

 £m £m £m £m

-Limit for external borrowing and other long-term liabilities 593 812 812 812
+Limit for external borrowing and other long-term liabilities 781 780 780 780

-53. These limits are consistent with known commitments, existing plans and proposals contained within the budget for capital expenditure, financing and revised accounting requirements.
-They include landfill provision and are based on the estimated and prudent, but not worst case scenario and in addition with sufficient headroom over and above this to allow for operational management and unforeseen cash movements.
-The limit has been set at a constant level of £812 million for 2015/16 to 2017/18, with the main reason for the increase from 2014/15 being the housing settlement payment required to be paid to WG.
+- 51. This limit is consistent with known commitments, existing plans and proposals contained within the budget for capital expenditure, financing and revised accounting requirements.
+It includes landfill provision and is based on the estimated and prudent, but not worst case scenario and in addition with sufficient headroom over and above this to allow for operational management and unforeseen cash movements.
+The limit for the Council overall has been set at a constant level of £780 million for 2016/17 to 2018/19. - 52.
+Whilst there is currently no self imposed or national imposed overall cap on the level of General Fund borrowing, exit from the Housing Subsidy system, HM Treasury required a cap on HRA borrowing to be implemented.
+Breach of this cap could result in the Council incurring financial penalties from WG.
+The cap is based on the level of the HRA Capital Financing Requirement (CFR) at the end of each year.
+The table below shows that based on HRA business plan forecasts for capital expenditure, capital resources to pay for it and prudent provision for repayment of capital expenditure, the Council is forecast to be within the cap currently set.